Skip to main content Skip to footer

 Reviewers confirm images have descriptive alt text, links function correctly, and content formats for scannability.
 The workflow records who completed checks and when, creating an audit trail that reinforces accountability and quality control.

-Step 7: track rankings and iterate based on data
+Step 7: Track rankings and iterate based on data

 monday work management AI resource management